 If VSync not working in Valorant on your Windows 11 PC as well, then this article might help you out.
 This article will also help you to improve FPS and eliminate stuttering in Valorant.
 This problem occurs mainly when Valorant in-game settings are not able to cooperate with the NVIDIA Control Panel 3D Settings.
 Well, let’s fix this problem.

 Valorant VSync not Working

 Tip: To check FPS in Valorant while playing, you have to enable the Client FPS option.
 Go to video settings > Stats.

-Turn off Limit FPS Always option
+1. Turn off Limit FPS Always option and Enable VSync

 Limit FPS Always option could be the primary reason behind VSync not working, in Valorant.
 FPS Limit settings and Vsync can conflict with each other.
-If Vsync is off and you’re limiting your FPS in Valorant, then screen tearing issue will for sure occur.
+If Vsync is off and you’re limiting your FPS in Valorant, then the screen tearing issue will for sure occur.
 So, don’t cap FPS manually.
-If you want to use the VSync option then first disable all FPS limiter.
+If you want to use the VSync option then first disable all FPS limiters.
 And, then enable VSync.

-1. Open Valorant, Press the Esc key and then click on settings.
+1. Open Valorant, Press the Esc key, and then click on settings.

 2. Click on the video.
 First, make sure the display mode is set to fullscreen.